 This article highlights aspects of the integrative approach for those with ADHD, concentrating on studies involving diet/nutrition and toxins as underlying contributing factors.
 Everything presented here is only meant for information and education, not direct diagnostic or treatment recommendations.

-Why Diet and Nutrition Matter:
+Why Diet and Nutrition Matter

 Liu, et al, showed a 15.3 point IQ deficit in a prospective, longitudinal study of malnourished children at age 3.
 As far back as 1922, there were published reports of improvement in hyperactivity and learning issues with an elimination diet, a diet that eliminates certain foods like wheat, soy or dairy.

 The relationship between dietary peptides (like gluten from wheat and casein from dairy) and neurologic function and behavior is well documented as well.
 Horvath, et al, and others, have shown that increased intestinal permeability can allow poorly digested peptides (as well as toxins, allergens, etc.) into the bloodstream where they can trigger inflammation, immune dysregulation, and affect neurologic and psychologic function.

 In terms of general nutrition, it is clear that vitamins and minerals are essential to cognitive function.
-Various researchers have found low levels of vitamins and minerals in children with a range of neuro-developmental disorders, as well as cognitive, behavioral, and academic improvement in those receiving specific supplementation.For instance, in one study by Schoenthaler, et al, 50% of US daily RDA (daily vitamin – mineral supplement) for 4 months (versus placebo) lowered institutional violence and antisocial behavior by nearly 50%.
+Various researchers have found low levels of vitamins and minerals in children with a range of neuro-developmental disorders, as well as cognitive, behavioral, and academic improvement in those receiving specific supplementation.

+Medical research indicates that vitamin and mineral deficiencies correlate with symptoms of ADHD and supplementation can improve symptoms.
 The information below on supplements and how they can affect behavior and cognition illustrates the importance of finding and treating nutritional imbalances in those with ADHD.

-- 23 children with ADHD, ages 5 to 8, with serum ferritin (iron stores) < 30; for 12 weeks, 18 given iron – sulfate and 5 given placebo; decreased ADHD rating scales.
+In a 12-week study, 23 children with ADHD, ages 5 to 8, with serum ferritin (iron stores) less than 30, 18 were given iron sulfate, and five were given a placebo.
+Those given iron had decreased ADHD rating scales.

-- 73 girls with low serum ferritin; 8-week study; randomly assigned ferrous sulfate or placebo; iron group performed better on verbal learning and memory tests.
+In an eight-week study, 73 girls with low serum ferritin were randomly assigned ferrous sulfate or placebo.
+The iron group performed better on verbal learning and memory tests.

 Note: Iron supplementation should be done with caution as it could further exacerbate mitochondrial dysfunction — seek the advice of a medical professional.